gschmutz/bigdata-spark-workshop/06-spark-dataframe/README.md

 The same data as in the [HDFS Workshop](../02-hdfs/README.md) or [Object Storage Workshop](../03-object-storage/README.md) will be used.
 We will show later how to re-upload the files, if you no longer have them available.

-We assume that you have done Workshop 5, where you have learnt how to use Spark form either `pyspark`, Apache Zeppelin or Jupyter Notebook.
+We assume that you have done Workshop 5 **Getting Started using Spark RDD and DataFrames**, where you have learnt how to use Spark form either `pyspark`, Apache Zeppelin or Jupyter Notebook.

 ## Prepare the data, if no longer available